-2. Proportion of priority growth areas that have a water supply planning strategy collaboration with the department. develops a water supply plan or strategy to identify current and future water resource and supply options to meet demand for industry and population growth over the long-term.
+2. Proportion of priority growth areas that have a water supply planning strategy

+'Priority growth areas' refers to a list of significant projects and water resources areas.
+For each priority growth area, the department, or key stakeholders in collaboration with the department, develops a water supply plan or strategy to identify current and future water resource and supply options to meet demand for industry and population growth over the long-term.
 This supports the timely development of resource and supply options to meet demand in areas of state priority.